 Chocolate Truffle Muffins

+A recipe handed to us by Esther Palmer, Adam's Mum.
 A very tasty truffle recipe, delicious on their own or served as a dessert with ice cream.
 This bake is made with our cold pressed natural rapeseed oil and served at many family occasions and are always a favourite.
 We love a chocolate treat!

 175g Self-Raising Flour